 Most breast cancers are invasive.
 The two most common are invasive ductal carcinoma and invasive lobular carcinoma.
 There are also other, less common types of invasive breast cancer.

-Make an appointment with a healthcare professional if you notice any possible signs of breast cancer.
-Generally, the outlook is better when invasive breast cancer remains localized to the breast or surrounding tissues.
+Make an appointment with a healthcare professional if you notice any possible symptoms of breast cancer.
+Generally, your outlook is better when invasive breast cancer remains localized to the breast or surrounding tissues.